People with kidney failure need dialysis or a kidney transplant to stay alive. Together, the two treatments are known as kidney replacement therapy.

 - health and medical suitability.

-If dialysis is needed, the pros and cons of the different options are discussed with the patient, their family, and their healthcare team.
+If you need to have dialysis, your healthcare professional will discuss the pros and cons of the different options with you, your family, and your healthcare team.
 It is usually possible to change between dialysis options if one treatment no longer suits.

 Kidney transplants can come from living or deceased donors.
 The person receiving the kidney is called the recipient and the person giving the kidney is called the donor.
 Living donors can be relatives, as well as partners and close friends.
 Occasionally they are also people unknown to the recipient.
-Deceased donors are people who have decided to donate their organs after their death.
+Deceased donors are people who have given permission for their organs to be donated after their death.

 A transplant from a deceased donor is available to medically suitable people who have been stabilised on dialysis.
 If the transplant is from a living donor, the operation can be done when the kidneys are close to failing, but before dialysis starts.
 This is called a pre-emptive transplant.